Versapay: Partnership with Great Hill Partners

 In February 2020, Versapay Corporation partnered with Great Hill Partners (Great Hill), a Boston-based leading private equity firm focused on development.
 This relationship reflects a continued dedication to promoting the growth of SaaS-enabled businesses, and will include the tools required by the Versapay team to pursue their global expansion.

+Acquisition of DadeSystems

+On April 18, 2022, Versapay completed its acquisition of U.S.-based fintech company DadeSystems.
+DadeSystems has been a long-term technology partner of Versapay, offering their flagship product, DadePay, to automate cash application.

-Leadership Team
+Leadership

 In July 2020, Versapay reported the appointment to its Executive Leadership Team of three new members.
-Keith Reed became a Chief Sales Officer, Bob Stark succeeds as Chief Marketing Officer (CMO) and Philip Pettinato becomes Chief Technical Officer (CTO), giving the Organization a cumulative 75 + years of financial technology leadership expertise.
-The growth of the leadership team follows the confirmation of the purchase of Versapay by Great Hill Partners, which was completed in February 2020.
+Keith Reed became a Chief Sales Officer, Bob Stark succeeds as Chief Marketing Officer (CMO) and Philip Pettinato becomes Chief Technical Officer (CTO).

+Carey O'Connor was announced as the new CEO on March 7, 2023, replacing Craig O'Neill.